mars0i/pasta/doc/README.md

 Code documentation
 ====

 This directory contains notes on pasta source code.
 Some files, such as perception.pdf, would be of interest to people who just want to experiment with pasta without looking at the source code.
+See the README.md at the root of this repo for general notes about pasta, how to run it, etc.

 * perception.pdf: Notes on k-snipes' learning algorithm.